 where π is the probability an incoming migrant is infected, N is the size of the targeted population, m is the daily migration rate, and therefore the daily number of incoming migrants equals Nem-1.
 We assume each imported case has an independent probability of starting an outbreak of more than y cases given the effective reproductive number Ret on that day t.

 We measure the difference between the cumulative outbreak probability, C, over D days in the absence of vaccination as compared to the first D days following mass vaccination.
 A larger difference suggests a more impactful vaccination intervention.
-For our main results, we focus on a setting with moderate transmissibility (R0=1.5) and set the probability, π, that a migrant is infected equal to 1N, which simplifies Equation 5 to E=1-e-m (see supplementary materials).
+For our main results, we focus on a setting with moderate transmissibility (R0=1.5) and set the probability, π, that a migrant is infected equal to 1N, which simplifies Equation 5 to Imig=em-1 (see supplementary materials).

 Bentiu PoC Camp Case Study